succumbs/gen/README.md

 ```
 $ gen password --help
 generate a password
-will default to using all character types (alphabetic, numeric, special) if no options are provided
+will default to using all character types if no options are provided

 Usage: gen password [OPTIONS]